Sauerkraut

 There is beneficial bacteria naturally present on the surface of all fruits and vegetables.
 Lactobacillus is one of those bacteria, which bytheway, is the same bacteria found in yogurt.
 When submerged in a brine, the bacteria begins to convert sugars in the cabbage into lactic acid; this is a natural preservative that inhibits the growth of harmful bacteria.

-Since this process is anaerobic – which means ‘without out oxygen‘, the cabbage much remain completely submerged in its liquid during fermentation.
+Since this process is anaerobic – which means ‘without out oxygen‘, the cabbage must remain completely submerged in its liquid during fermentation.
 This is accomplished by packing it down firmly, and then placing some kind of weight on top.
 I have used a heavy rock (cleaned and in a plastic bag), plates, smaller glass jars . . . be creative.
 Find something that you can sufficiently clean, to set on top of your sauerkraut to keep it submerged.
 The cabbage near the surface wants to float, so I find it useful to place a large outer leaf of the cabbage over the surface to hold it down.
 Of course you want to ensure the jar or crock is covered at all times with a clean cloth.
 This allows airflow, and protects the surface.

 the glass jars allow you to see the three layers beneath the weight: